 There are two commands for spacing records -- space forward and space reverse.
 The 2s complement of the number of records to be spaced is set into the WC register.
 The CA register need not be set.
 The operation of space forward or space reverse is accomplished in a similar manner to read or write.
 The program initiates operation by setting the WC register, loading the command register, and issuing the MTGO which starts the tape and initiates the acceleration delay.
 Subsequently, the read strobe is monitored for end-of-record.
-While spacing over a record, no data is transferred; however, the last character of the record initiates a data transfer.
+While spacing over a record, no data is transferred.

 The end-of-record detection, as in normal operation, produces the RECORD OVER pulse which initiates the deceleration delay.
-However, in a spacing operation it initiates a data channel transfer, if the WC is not 0; that is, it generates +1>DF which initiates the transfer (TC50-0-2 Sh 2).
+However, in a spacing operation it initiates a data channel transfer, if the WC is not 0; that is, it generates +1 DF which initiates the transfer (TC50-0-2 Sh 2).
 The WC register is incremented in this manner.
-The CA is not incremented, since the spacing operation generates INC \cdot MB (TC59-0-2 Sh 2) which prevents the CA from being incremented.
-(The INC \cdot MB causes the data channel break (DCH) in the PDP-9 to be a 1-cycle break rather than the normal 3- or 4-cycle break.
+The CA is not incremented, since the spacing operation generates INC · MB (TC59-0-2 Sh 2) which prevents the CA from being incremented.
+(The INC · MB causes the processor data channel break (DCH) to be a 1-cycle break rather than the normal 3- or 4-cycle break.
 Only the WC register is incremented during the break.)
 Since GO is still set, the MOVE signal maintains tape motion.